kingjan123/Telethon/README.md

 afterwards and specifying the new layer number to be used when creating the `TelegramClient`.

 If the changes weren't too big, everything should still work the same way as it did before; but with extra features.

-## Plans for the future
-If everything works well, this probably ends up being a Python package :)

-But as of now, and until that happens, help is highly appreciated!